-- 23. (1) A report prepared under regulation 22 (7) and regulation 24 shall not be published unless the Director has - - (a) served notice in writing and a copy of the draft final report to all the Contracting States that participated in the investigation in accordance with regulation 14 and requested for their significant and substantiated comments thereon; and - (b) served a notice in writing and a copy of the draft final report - (i) to any person or entity if, in the Director's opinion, it is likely to adversely affect the reputation of the person or entity and requested for their significant and substantiated comments thereon, and - (ii) where that person is a deceased individual, upon the person who appears to the Director, at the time the Director proposes to serve notice pursuant to this subparagraph, to represent best the interest of the deceased in the matter and requested for their significant and substantiated comments thereon. - (2) Notwithstanding the requirements of subregulation (1), the notice referred to in subregulation (1) (a) shall include particulars of any proposed analysis of facts and conclusions as to the cause or causes of the accident or incident which may affect the person or entity on whom or in respect of whom the notice is served. - (3) Any comments made in terms of subregulation (1) (a) and (b) shall be in writing and shall, subject to subregulation (4), be served on the Director within 60 days of service of the notice referred to in sub regulation (1) (a). - (4) The Director may extend the period of 60 days prescribed in subregulation (3) even where that period has expired. - (5) Where comments are received within 60 days of the date of the service of notice or such longer period as may be agreed upon, the Director shall - (a) amend the draft final report to include the substance of the comments received, as deemed appropriate; or - (b) where the comments are from a Contracting State and it is desired by the Contracting State that the comments be included, append the comments to the final report. - (6) A person shall not disclose or permit to be disclosed any information contained in the notice or draft final report served to him or her under this regulation, to any person without the prior consent, in writing, of the Director.
+36. (1) A report prepared under regulation 35 (7) and regulation 38 shall not Service of notice be published unless the Director has -

+- (a) served notice in writing and a copy of the draft final report to all the Contracting States that participated in the investigation in accordance with regulation 14 and requested for their significant and substantiated comments thereon; and - (b) served a notice in writing and a copy of the draft final - (i) report to any person or entity if, in the Director's opinion, it is likely to adversely affect the reputation of the person or entity and requested for their significant and substantiated comments thereon, and - (ii) where that person is a deceased individual, upon the person who appears to the Director, at the time the Director proposes to serve notice pursuant to this subparagraph, to represent best the interest of the deceased in the matter and requested for their significant and substantiated comments thereon. - (2) Notwithstanding the requirements of subregulation (1), the notice referred to in subregulation (1) (a) shall include particulars of any proposed analysis of facts and conclusions as to the cause or causes of the accident or incident which may affect the person or entity on whom or in respect of whom the notice is served. - (3) Any comments made in terms of subregulation (1) (a) and (b) shall be in writing and shall, subject to subregulation (4), be served on the Director within 60 days of service of the notice referred to in subregulation (1) (a). - (4) The Director may extend the period of 60 days prescribed in subregulation even where that period has expired. - (5) Where comments are received within 60 days of the date of the service of notice or such longer period as may be agreed upon, the Director shall - - (a) amend the draft final report to include the substance of the comments received, as deemed appropriate; or - (b) where the comments are from a Contracting State and it is desired by the Contracting State that the comments be included, append the comments to the final report. - (6) A person shall not disclose or permit to be disclosed any information contained in the notice or draft final report served to him or her under this regulation, to any person without the prior consent, in writing, of the Director. - (7) The Director shall send a copy of the draft Final Report to the following States inviting their significant and substantiated comments on the report as soon as possible - - (a) the State that instituted the investigation; - (b) the State of registry; - (c) the State of the operator; - (d) the State of design; - (e) the State of manufacture; and - (f) any State that participated in the investigation. - (8) Where the Director receives comments within 60 days of the date of the transmittal letter, the Director shall either amend the draft Final Report to include the substance of the comments received or, if desired by the State that provided comments, append the comments to the Final Report.